What Is a Nurse Residency Program?

 Integration Phase

-Nurses will care for patients, practice clinical judgment, and communicate with family members, patients, and the rest of the healthcare team under the supervision of their preceptor and the program director.
+Nurses care for patients, practice clinical judgment, and communicate with family members, patients, and the rest of the healthcare team under the supervision of their preceptor and the program director.
+The program director and the preceptor will provide consistent feedback about the nurse’s performance in decision-making, clinical judgment, and communication throughout the transitional and integration phases.
+Nurse residents fill out surveys rating their progress throughout the program.

 How Do Nurse Residency Programs Work?

-More than 600 hospitals and healthcare systems in 47 states take part in the accredited nursing residency program created by the American Association of Colleges of Nursing (AACN) and Vizient.
+More than 600 hospitals and healthcare systems in 47 states participate in the accredited nursing residency program created by the American Association of Colleges of Nursing (AACN) and Vizient.
+Hawaii, Wyoming, and Utah are the only three states that do not currently take part in the year-long program.

 Pros and Cons of Nurse Residency Programs